 I believe in the unlimited potential of people and ideas.
-My work drives top line growth and transformation for some of the most powerful brands and businesses in the world.
-I build creative cultures and systems of impact that inspire and empower performance.
+My work drives growth and transformation for some of the most powerful brands and businesses in the world.
+I build creative cultures and systems of impact that inspire people to surprise themselves with what they can achieve.

-In 2017, I became CEO of Blackbird (www.blackbirdglobal.com), a brand strategy and business innovation firm that uses consumer intelligence, strategy, and breakthrough creative to solve problems, create opportunities, and propel growth for industry leaders and the challengers out to disrupt them.
+From 2017-2020, I was founder and CEO of Blackbird, a brand strategy and business innovation firm that used consumer intelligence, strategy, and breakthrough creative to solve problems, create opportunities, and propel growth for industry leaders and the challengers out to disrupt them.
+Our clients included AT&T, Warner Media, Citi, IMAX, Rockefeller Center, Entertainment One (now Hasbro), Fandango, Viacom, Disney and more.
+Blackbird was acquired by Schireson Associates in 2019, forming the basis of the company now known as Known.

 I joined Viacom in 2004 as the first Head of Programming for MTV's Emmy- and Peabody- Award winning college network, mtvU.
 In this role, I oversaw the development, production, and programming of original series, branded entertainment, music, events, and user-generated content for on-air, online, and mobile.
 Later, I became Senior Vice President of MTV 360 Production and Development, developing and producing content across MTV, MTV2, and mtvU.
 In 2009, I founded and ran Scratch, a strategic and brand consultancy within Viacom that channeled the power of MTV, VH1, Comedy Central, and Nickelodeon in new ways, including consumer insights, product development, design, branding, and original content development, production, and distribution in all media.

-Prior to MTV, I founded Plant Film, a Los Angeles-based production company partnered with Fox, VH1, and Dimension Films; served as VP of Film & Television for internet startup Nerve.com; and was a development executive for Spike Lee's 40 Acres and A Mule Filmworks.
+Prior to MTV, I founded Plant Film, a Los Angeles-based production company partnered with Fox, VH1, and Miramax; served as VP of Film & Television for internet startup Nerve.com; and was a development executive for Spike Lee's 40 Acres and A Mule Filmworks.

 HONORS & AWARDS